 ITCS 4101: Introduction to Natural Language Processing

-Email: razvan.bunescu @ charlotte edu jsmit840 @ charlotte edu
+Email: rbunescu @ charlotte edu yaitalam @ charlotte edu

 • Course description:

-Natural Language Processing (NLP) is a subdomain of Artificial Intelligence whose focus is on the development and study of computer systems that process or generate natural language.
-This course will introduce fundamental linguistic analysis tasks, including tokenization, word representations, syntactic parsing, semantic parsing, and coreference resolution.
-Machine learning (ML) based techniques will be introduced, ranging from Naive Bayes and logistic regression to Transformer-based language models, which will be used in a number of NLP applications such as sentiment classification, information extraction, or question answering.
+Natural Language Processing (NLP) is an area of Artificial Intelligence whose focus is on the development of computer systems that process or generate natural language.
+This course will first introduce fundamental linguistic analysis tasks, including tokenization, syntactic parsing, semantic parsing, and coreference resolution.
+We will then study vector based representations of text, ranging from bag-of-words and TF-IDF to neural word and text embeddings.
+The course will survey machine learning models and techniques underlying modern NLP, including attention and Transformer-based language models, which will be used in a number of NLP applications such as sentiment classification, information extraction, or question answering.
+In parallel, the course will introduce standard frameworks for developing workflows where LLM-based agents connect with tools and communicate with other agents.
 Overall, the aim of this course is to equip students with an array techniques and tools that they can use to solve known NLP tasks, as well as new types of NLP problems.

 Prerequisites:

-Students are expected to be comfortable with programming in Python, data structures and algorithms (ITSC 2214), and have basic knowledge of linear algebra (MATH 2164) and statistics (STAT 2122).
-Knowledge of machine learning will be very useful, though not strictly necessary.
+Introduction to Machine Learning (ITCS 3156).
+Students are expected to be comfortable with programming in Python, data structures and algorithms (ITSC 2214), and basic machine learning techniques.
 Relevant background material will be made available on this website throughout the course.

 Lecture notes: